 - The lodging expenses on your way to your new home (does not include meals)

 - The cost of storing and insuring household goods for up to 30 days after you leave your home

-With a full or partial DITY, you are paid for your move based on weight x distance.
+With a full or partial PPM (or DITY move) you are paid for your move based on weight x distance.
 This allotment is intended to cover your moving costs.
 If it does not, you may be able to deduct the above.

 How do I report military moving expenses?

 When you file with TaxSlayer, the information you provide will be used to calculate your deduction, and all the data is automatically entered into the correct tax form for your return:

 If you meet the requirements for the moving expenses deduction, you will complete Form 3903, Moving Expenses and attach Schedule 1, Additional Income and Adjustments to Income.
 Your deduction amount will be reported as an adjustment to income on Form 1040, U.S. Individual Income Tax Return, or Form 1040-SR, U.S. Tax Return for Seniors.